w0utje/WavesLPoSDistributer/README.md

 You should SKIP step 3 !!!

 ## Running the collector sessions
-After a successful configuration of the tool, it could be started with:
+After a successful configuration of the tool, start with:
 ```sh
 node appng.js OR start_collector.sh
 ```
 NOTE0\
-If you can't start 'start_collector', check is the script has execute 'x' on it.\
+If you can't start 'start_collector', check if the script has execute 'x' on it.\
 If not add with: ```chmod u+x start_collector.sh```

 NOTE1\
-The script can consume a serious amount of memory and exists with errors during it's run.\
+The script can consume a serious amount of memory and exits with errors during it's run.\
 Therefore I've put 'start_collector.sh' script as starter which runs 'node appng.js' with some memory optimized settings.\
 For me it works with tweaks to 65KB of stack memory and 8GB of available RAM.
-So use 'start_collector.sh' if you run into problems.
+So use 'start_collector.sh' if you run into problems\
+and tweak to your available RAM.
+If it keeps on exitting, then shrink the block batchsize that are collected in one batch.\
+This way multiple smaller batchsizes will be collected and consume less memory.\
+To decrease the initial batchsize, edit file 'batchinfo.json' and set 'paystopblock' smaller (closer to 'paystartblock').
+To have all subsequent runs also changed, edit file 'appng.js' and set 'blockwindowsize' smaller.

 NOTE2\
 To run the collector tool every night @1 AM, edit /etc/crontab and put in following line;\